andrei-tambovtsev/IDSmushrooms/README.md

 B6_poster.pdf is presentation poster with information about project, our aims, methods and acievments.
 Poster was made using https://lucid.app/ and converted into .pdf format.
 Poster also contains images of _main_.py and visualization of mushroom parts (from publicly available mushroom tutorial slides https://pt.slideshare.net/rayborg/mushroom-tutorial/) that we choose for our model.

 ### Conclusin
-We hope that our project satisfies all neede criteria.
-We definitly got new knowledges working on it.
-Especially interesting was using regression functions "not properly", to find strongest corellation, encoding 23 columns on dataset into 114 and then reducing used data to 3 most valuable parameters.
+We hope that our project satisfies all needed criteria.
+We definitly gained knowledge while working on it.
+Especially interesting was using regression functions "not properly" (in this bit we went "creative" on how the use tools we learned in this course), to find strongest corellation, encoding 23 columns on dataset into 114 and then reducing used data to 3 most valuable parameters.